-5.1 Compensating Adjustments When Transfer Pricing Claims are Settled
+5.1 Compensating Adjustments When Transfer Pricing Claims Are Settled

-Irish Revenue allows for compensating adjustments where a mutual agreement procedure (MAP) request is made and successfully resolved by Irish Revenue and any other relevant competent authorities.
+Irish Revenue allows for compensating adjustments where a MAP request is made and successfully resolved by Irish Revenue and any other relevant competent authorities.
 No particular difficulties are faced by claimants where double taxation conventions apply, with Irish Revenue seeking to implement best practice in line with the OECD's Manual on Effective Mutual Agreement Procedures.